J-Wengler/NLP_Paper/manuscript.md

 ## Abstract {.page_break_before}

 Data-sharing requirements have led to wide availability of genomic datasets in public repositories.
 Researchers can reuse and combine these datasets to address novel hypotheses.
-However, after identifying one or more datasets that are relevant to a particular research question, a researcher may have difficult identifying other datasets that are also relevant, due to the quantity of available datasets and lack of structure with which they are described.
-In this study, we focus specifically on Gene Expression Omnibus, a repository that contains genomic data from hundreds of thousands of experiments.
+However, after identifying one or more datasets that are relevant to a particular research question, a researcher may have difficult identifying other datasets that are also relevant, due to the large quantity of available datasets and lack of structure with which they are described.
+In this study, we focus specifically on Gene Expression Omnibus, a repository that contains genomic data from hundreds of thousands of experiments that is commonly used in biomedical analyses.
 Notable efforts have been made to manually annotate these data but not been able to keep pace as new datasets are submitted.
 To address this problem, we use natural language processing (NLP).
 Under the assumption that a researcher has manually identified a subset of available datasets related to a particular research topic, we use NLP algorithms to extract keywords from the abstract associated with each dataset.
-Next we summarize the keywords using diverse embedding algorithms.
-(TODO: I'm sure there's a better way to say this.)
+Next we summarize the keywords using diverse embedding algorithms and compare the vectors generated to available datasets to identify potential related datasets.

-TODO: Describe briefly here about the theoretical approaches that we compared more so than the specific software packages.
-Without making it too long, make sure to cover all of the approaches.
-Concerning word vector generation we test two primary factors, domain and training algorithm.
-Domain refers to the type of text that each model is trainined on.

-We compare biomedical specific text (StarGEO abstracts) with readily available models trained on wikipedia data.
-Once a domain has been identified there are two options for training algorithms.
-The first is continous-bag-of-words (CBOW).
-CBOW trains by predicting the target word from the context words that surround it.
-The second option is skip-gram.
-Skip-gram trains by predicting the context words from the target word essentially the reverse of CBOW.
+In terms of word vector generation we test six different models.
+These models vary in training method, domain, and architecture. the six models are the following: BioWordVec - a FastText model trained on biomedical text, FastTextWiki - A FastText model trained on Wikipedia data, FastTextCBOW - a custom FastText model trained on only StarGEO data using the CBOW (continous-bag-of-words) method, FastTextSkipGram - A custom FastText model trained on only
+StarGEO data using the SKIPGRAM technique, SciSpaCy - A SpaCy model trained on scientific literature, and SpaCy - A SpaCy model trained with the readily available large web corpus.

+#NOTE - Not sure if I need to go into such detail for each of the keyword methods
-We test nine keyword extraction methods.
+We also test nine keyword extraction methods.
 Three of the methods are statistical models while the other six are graphical methods.
 The statistical methods are TF-IDF, KP-Miner, and YAKE.
 TF-IDF works by comparing the frequency of each word found in the passage to its frequency in other passages that exist in the corpus.
 KP-Miner evaluates each word based on the context surrounding the words to identify keywords.
 YAKE combines elements of both TF-IDF and KP-Miner by using the context while also taking into account the frequency at which the word appears in the document.
 The first graphical approach we test is TextRank which is based off of a web technique called PageRank which is used for